Skip to content

 In this tutorial, you'll learn

-• Correlated subqueries run once per row of the outer query — replace with JOINs for large tables.
+• Correlated subqueries run once per outer row — replace with JOINs on pre-aggregated CTEs for large tables.

-• EXISTS short-circuits on first match; IN collects all values first.
+• EXISTS short-circuits on first match; IN collects all values first — choose based on expected match rate.

-• NOT IN returns empty set if the subquery contains any NULL — use NOT EXISTS instead.
+• NOT IN is broken when the subquery contains any NULL — always use NOT EXISTS for negative existence checks.

 ✦ Plain-English analogy ✦ Real code with output ✦ Interview questions